NSW 2009, Australia

 Of course, any homeowner wouldn’t want an unstable and defective place to stay in.
 Hence, the defects liability period is the time to fix anything that needs to be fixed, polish anything that needs to be polished.
 This includes considering how safe the place is to live in by the homeowners.

-Defects can be considered as breach of contract.
-So if these defects are found within the agreed defects liability period, the principal has the right to damages.
+Defects may be considered as breach of contract.
+So if these defects are found within the agreed defects liability period, the homeowner might have the right to damages.
 But surely, this must still be consulted with a building lawyer to confirm if that defect really qualifies as contract breach.

 This is pretty much the same as assessing whether they had committed a breach or not.
 It is after the residential building is done when the works are truly judged and how skillful the builders are measured.
 The less defects, the more that the house was built with quality.